35. Application exercise: version 15

 if model_for_view:

-# Calculate the model for the next view
+# calculation of the next view model

-model = model_for_view.get_model_for_view(request, session, config, result)
+modèle = model_for_view.get_model_for_view(request, session, config, résultat)

 if config['parameters']['with_csrftoken']: